pawrks/amsdash/README.md

   - 3D visualization and AR support
   - Interactive asset management interface

-The plan is for this project to be continually updated, any suggestions for improvements are more than welcome!
+Any suggestions for improvements are more than welcome!